mori-b/aioconnectors/README.md

     python3 -m aioconnectors create_certificates <optional_directory_path>

-If you don't specify optional\_directory\_path, certificates will be created in cwd.
+A directory called "certificates" will be created under your optional\_directory\_path, or under /tmp/aioconnectors if not specified.
-This results in the creation of 2 directories : certificates/server and certificates/client.
+Under it, 2 subdirectories will be created : certificates/server and certificates/client.
 All you have to do is copy certificates/server to your server, and certificates/client to your client.

 ### 2.You have 2 options to run your connectors, either through the command line tool, or programmatically.